TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-setupapns.md

 <properties
 	pageTitle="APNs Diagnostic Setup"
 	description="APNs Diagnostic Setup"
-	infoBubbleText="The Apple Push Notification certificate has not been setup.
+	infoBubbleText="The Apple Push certificate has not been setup.
 Please review the steps on the right to set it up." service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"